avinaba123/RTL-Design-and-Synthesis-using-Sky130/README.md

 ## 6. Day 5:

+## If Case For Loop and for Generate statements

 ### If Statement:

 In Verilog, statements are used in innovative ways to describe hardware, similar to how they are used in software programming.
 The If/Else statement is the most fundamental.
 The following are some examples of different combinations: